More about Declare Trigger rules

 Testing and debugging

-Using the Tracer, you can watch the evaluation of a Declare Trigger rule if the Execute field value is
+Using the Tracer, you can watch the evaluation of a Declare Trigger rule if the Execute

 - Start the Tracer and select a requestor session.